Skip to Content

 This method for watering plants is typically recommended for most vegetable gardens as it deposits the water directly where you need it, rather than getting it on the leaves or produce of your vegetables and fruit, where it can cause disease problems such as powdery mildew.

 To aid you with understanding more about this, I have written an article about drip irrigation and all its types.
-It covers the parts and considerations of drip irrigation, the water flow process in this system, and the benefits and considerations of each subtype for a clearer idea of which one suits your garden’s needs.
+It covers the parts and considerations of drip irrigation, the water flow process in this system, and the benefits and concerns of each subtype for a clearer idea of which one suits your garden’s needs.

 What to do with the harvest when using pond water as drip irrigation for vegetable plants